 - Pricing Model & Cost Considerations:

 - Segment: Primarily MTU-based.
 Relatively predictable but risk of spike-driven overages.
-R-ETL often cost-effective within allowances.
+R-ETL is often cost-effective within allowances.
 Good if event volume is stable and many destinations used.

 - Hightouch: Multi-factor (syncs, destinations, features, events).
 Harder to forecast.
 Can be cheaper for warehouse-only, low-sync scenarios.
 Can get expensive with high sync frequency/volume.
 Evaluate specific usage patterns carefully against both models.